xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 There's three main challenges that can arise if trying to calibrate a model when nonlinearity is introduced.
 Nonlinear calibration is significantly harder, mainly because:

-1. Nonlinear optimization can easily hit local minima
+1. Nonlinear optimization can easily hit local minima.
-2. Optimization procedures/algorithms are usually serial
+2. Optimization procedures/algorithms are usually serial.
-3. Model parameters can be unidentifiable from data
+3. Model parameters can be unidentifiable from data.

 \figure{path="./assets/model-calibration-challenges.png", caption="The challenges of Nonlinear Calibration."}